All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

-Having regular DBT sessions will allow clients to practice the skills they learn under the guiding arm of the therapist and implement what they have learned into their daily life when they experience strong emotions.
+Having regular DBT (like CBT, they’re known as talking therapies) sessions will allow clients to practice the skills they learn under the guiding arm of the therapist and implement what they have learned into their daily life when they experience strong emotions.

 Brief Intervention Therapy is based on the assumption that the power to initiate change is within the client and that the skill of the therapist will help to facilitate the necessary behaviour change.

 Research has indicated that it can take as little as 4 sessions of brief intervention counselling to trigger the necessary motivation within the client to change their behaviour.

 Therapists need to form a collaboration with the client rather than be demanding in the sessions.

 The therapist aims to engage in a dialogue about the client’s drug and alcohol use so that the client can contemplate how their behaviour has affected their lives.

 From this, they can discuss a range of options that are open to them should the client wish to change.

 The large majority of people in rehab will have MI during their treatment at some stage.

 MI is a behavioural change therapy in which the therapist will help the client overcome any resistance that they may exhibit during various stages in the treatment process.

 The therapist must first assess where in the “stages of change” model the client is and adjust their strategy accordingly.